-- Bagel (unless 100% whole wheat or whole grain, then it’s Phase 2–friendly.
+- Bagel (unless 100% whole wheat or whole grain, in which case it’s Phase 2–friendly.
 Choose mini bagels!)

 - Crackers (unless 100% whole wheat or whole grain, then they’re Phase 2–friendly)

-- Cookies (or any baked goods made with white flour or refined wheat flour)
+- Cookies (or any baked goods made with white flour or refined wheat flour and sugar)